hdShang/arxiv-daily/docs/cs-CV/2025-08-18/papers/250813068v1-eyes-on-the-image-gaze-supervised-multimodal-learning-for-chest-x-ra.md

 ---
 layout: default
-title: Eyes on the Image: Gaze Supervised Multimodal Learning for Chest X-ray Diagnosis and Report Generation
+title: "Eyes on the Image: Gaze Supervised Multimodal Learning for Chest X-ray Diagnosis and Report Generation"
 ---

 # Eyes on the Image: Gaze Supervised Multimodal Learning for Chest X-ray Diagnosis and Report Generation